 PLEASE DO NOT ARRANGE FOR YOUR OWN PRIVATE SAG VEHICLE.
 It may make you feel better, but it means more cars to interfere with everyone’s enjoyment of these quiet country roads.
 Our SAG’s are concerned about all the riders on the route, not just you.
 There are few things more annoying to local motorists (and to other riders) than a lone vehicle trundling along behind a rider at 15mph with four- way flashers on.
 PLEASE DON’T DO IT.

 Can I use credit or debit cards to register for EHCT?

 Yes.
 Payment by credit card will be accepted both online and in person

 What happens if I have a bicycle problem?

-Hill Country Bicycle Works has shop locations in both Kerrville and Fredericksburg.
+Hill Country Bicycle Works has 2 shop locations - one in Kerrville and another in Fredericksburg.
 Opening hours are: Thursday 10 – 6, Friday 9 – 6 and Saturday 9 – 6.

 What happens if the weather is bad?